Miley Cyrus: 2018–2019: She Is Coming and Black Mirror

 On May 31, 2019, Cyrus tweeted that her seventh studio album would be titled She Is Miley Cyrus and would comprise three six-song EPs, which would be released before the full-length album: She Is Coming on May 31, She Is Here in the summer, and She Is Everything in the fall.
 She Is Coming, which also included vocal collaborations with RuPaul, Swae Lee, Mike Will Made It and Ghostface Killah, debuted at number five on the US Billboard 200 with 36,000 album-equivalent units, while the lead single "Mother's Daughter" entered at number 54 on the US Billboard Hot 100.
 The Wuki remix of "Mother's Daughter" received a nomination for Best Remixed Recording at the 62nd Annual Grammy Awards while the original music video won two MTV Video Music Awards.
 Cyrus promoted the EP with a summer European tour that visited A-list festivals like Glastonbury and Primavera Sound.

-Cyrus starred in "Rachel, Jack and Ashley Too", an episode of the Netflix science fiction series Black Mirror, which she filmed in South Africa in November 2018.
+Cyrus starred in "Rachel, Jack and Ashley Too", an episode of the Netflix sci-fi series Black Mirror, which was filmed in South Africa in November 2018.
 It was released on Netflix on June 5, 2019.
-In the episode, she played fictional pop star Ashley O and provided the voice for her AI doll extension, Ashley Too.
-The episode's plot received notable comparisons to Britney Spears' conservatorship and the Free Britney movement, which Cyrus has been an advocate for.
+In the episode, she played fictional pop star Ashley O and voiced her AI doll extension, Ashley Too.
+The plot was compared to Britney Spears's conservatorship and the Free Britney movement, which Cyrus has been an advocate for.
 The music video for the song "On a Roll" from the episode was released on June 13; the song itself and the B-side "Right Where I Belong" were released to digital platforms the next day.

 On June 27, it was revealed that Cyrus had collaborated with Ariana Grande and Lana Del Rey on "Don't Call Me Angel", the lead single of the soundtrack to the 2019 film Charlie's Angels.
 It was released on September 13, 2019.
 In August 2019, Cyrus released "Slide Away", her first song since announcing her separation from then-husband Hemsworth.
 The song hinted at their breakup and contained lyrics such as "Move on, we're not 17, I'm not who I used to be".
 A music video was released in September 2019 that contained further references, including a ten of hearts playing card at the bottom of a pool to represent the end of her decade-long relationship with Hemsworth.